awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 ### Creation token and idempotency<a name="creation-token"></a>

 To create a file system, the only requirement is that you create a token to ensure idempotent operation\.
 If you use the console, it generates the token for you\.
-For more information, see [CreateFileSystem](API_CreateFileSystem.md)\.
-After you create a file system, Amazon EFS returns the file system description as JSON\.
-Following is an example\.
+If you use the **Custom Create** flow in the console, the creation token that is generated for you has the following format:

 ```
-{
-    "OwnerId": "231243201240",
-    "CreationToken": "console-d7f56c5f-e433-41ca-8307-9d9c0example",
+"CreationToken": "console-d215fa78-1f83-4651-b026-facafd8a7da7"
-    "FileSystemId": "fs-c7a0456e",
-    "CreationTime": 1422823614.0,
-    "LifeCycleState": "creating",
-    "Name": "MyFileSystem",
-    "NumberOfMountTargets": 0,
-    "SizeInBytes": {
-        "Value": 6144,
-        "ValueInIA": 0
-        "ValueInStandard": 6144
-    },
-    "PerformanceMode" : "generalPurpose",
-    "Encrypted": false,
-    "ThroughputMode": "bursting",
-    "Tags":[
-       {
-          "Key": "Name",
-          "Value": "MyFileSystem"
-       }
-    ]
-}
 ```

 If you use QuickCreate to create a file system with the service recommended settings, the creation token has the following format:

 ```
-"CreationToken": "quickCreated-d7f56c5f-e433-41ca-8307-9d9c0example"
+"CreationToken": "quickCreated-d7f56c5f-e433-41ca-8307-9d9c0f8a77a2"
 ```

-If you use the console, the console displays this information in the user interface\.

-![\[File system details page showing the newly created file system and its configuration details.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-filesystemdetails.png)

-You can create additional tags and edit existing tags later using the Amazon EFS [TagResource](API_CreateTags.md) operation\.
-Each tag is simply a key\-value pair\.

 ### Permissions required<a name="perm-fs-api"></a>

-To create EFS resources, such as a file system and access points, a user must have AWS Identity and Access Management \(IAM\) permissions for the corresponding API action and resource\.
+To create EFS resources such as a file system and access points, a user must have AWS Identity and Access Management \(IAM\) permissions for the corresponding API action and resource\.

 You can perform any Amazon EFS operations using your AWS account root user credentials, but using root user credentials is not recommended\.
-If you create IAM users in your account, you can grant them permissions for Amazon EFS actions with user policies\.
+We recommend that you create IAM users in your account, and grant them permissions for Amazon EFS actions with user policies\.
 You can also use roles to grant cross\-account permissions\.
 Amazon Elastic File System also uses an AWS IAM service\-linked role that includes permissions required to call other AWS services on your behalf\.
 For more information about managing permissions for the API actions, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.

-## Creating a file system<a name="creating-using-create-fs-part1"></a>
+## Configuration options when creating a file system<a name="creating-using-create-fs-part1"></a>

 You can create a file system using the Amazon EFS console or using the AWS Command Line Interface \(AWS CLI\)\.
 You can also create file systems programmatically using AWS SDKs or the Amazon EFS API directly\.

-You set the policy used by Amazon EFS lifecycle management to automatically manage cost\-effective file storage for your file systems when you create your file system\.
+When creating an Amazon EFS file system using the custom create flow or the AWS CLI, you can choose settings for the following file system features and configuration options\.

+### Availability and durability<a name="availabiltydurability"></a>

+Availability and durability refer to the redundancy with which an Amazon EFS file system stores data within an AWS Region\.
+You have the following choices for your file system's availability and durability:
++ Choosing **Regional** creates a file system that uses [Standard storage classes](storage-classes.md#regional-sc) that store file system data and metadata redundantly across all Availability Zones within an AWS Region\.
+You can also create mount targets in each Availability Zone in the AWS region\. **Regional** offers the highest levels of availability and durability\.
++ Choosing **One Zone** creates a file system that uses [One Zone storage classes](storage-classes.md#one-zone-sc) that store file system data and metadata redundantly within a single Availability Zone\.
+File systems using One Zone storage classes can have only a single mount target which is located in the Availability Zone in which the file system is created\.

+  Amazon EFS One Zone storage classes store data in a single AWS Availability Zone\.
+Therefore, data stored in these storage classes may be lost in the event of a disaster or other fault that affects all copies of the data within the Availability Zone, or in the event of Availability Zone destruction\.

+If you choose One Zone, you can choose the Availability Zone in which the file system is created\.

+### Automatic backups<a name="create-fs-autobackup"></a>

+Automatic backups are always enabled by default when you create a file system using the console\.
+When you use the CLI or API to create a file system, automatic backups are enabled by default only when you are creating file systems using One Zone storage classes\.
+For more information, see [Automatic backups](awsbackup.md#automatic-backups)\.

+### Lifecycle management<a name="create-fs-lifecycle-mgmnt"></a>

  Lifecycle management migrates files that have not been accessed for a set period of time to the lower\-cost Infrequent Access \(IA\) storage class\.
-For more information, see [EFS lifecycle management](lifecycle-management-efs.md)\.
+You can set the policy that Amazon EFS lifecycle management uses to automatically manage cost\-effective file storage for your file systems when you create your file system\.
+When you create a file system using the console, the policy is set to **30 days since last access** by default\.
+When you use the CLI or API, there is no default setting\.
+For more information, see [Amazon EFS lifecycle management](lifecycle-management-efs.md)\.

+### Performance modes<a name="create-fs-performance-mode"></a>

 When creating a file system, you also choose a performance mode\.
 There are two performance modes to choose from—*General Purpose* and *Max I/O*\.
 For the majority of use cases, we recommend that you use the General Purpose performance mode for your file system\.
-For more information about the different performance modes, see [Performance Modes](performance.md#performancemodes)\.
+For more information, see [Performance modes](performance.md#performancemodes)\.

+**Note**
+For file systems that use One Zone storage classes, only the General Purpose performance mode is available\.

+### Throughput modes<a name="create-fs-throughput-mode"></a>

-In addition to performance modes, you can also choose your throughput mode\.
-There are two throughput modes to choose from—*Bursting* and *Provisioned*\.
+There are two throughput modes to choose from—*Bursting Throughput* and *Provisioned Throughput*\.
 The default Bursting Throughput mode is simple to work with and is suitable for a majority of applications and a wide range of performance requirements\.
 Provisioned Throughput mode is for applications that require a greater ratio of throughput to storage capacity than allowed by Bursting Throughput mode\.
-For more information, see [Specifying Throughput with Provisioned Mode](performance.md#provisioned-throughput)\.
+For more information, see [Throughput modes](performance.md#throughput-modes)\.

 **Note**
-There are additional charges associated with using Provisioned Throughput mode\.
+Additional charges are associated with using Provisioned Throughput mode\.
 For more information, see [Amazon EFS pricing](http://aws.amazon.com/efs/pricing/)\.

+### Encryption<a name="create-fs-encryption"></a>

 You can enable encryption at rest when creating a file system\.
-If you enable encryption at rest for your file system, all data and metadata stored on it is encrypted\.
+If you enable encryption at rest for your file system, all data and metadata stored on it are encrypted\.
 You can enable encryption in transit later, when you mount the file system\.
-For more information about Amazon EFS encryption, see [Security in Amazon EFS](security-considerations.md)\.
+For more information about Amazon EFS encryption, see [Data encryption in Amazon EFS](encryption.md)\.

 To create the file system mount targets in your VPC, you must specify VPC subnets\.
 The console prepopulates the list of VPCs in your account that are in the selected AWS Region\.
 First, you select your VPC, and then the console lists the Availability Zones in the VPC\.
 For each Availability Zone, you can select a subnet from the list, or use the default subnet if it exists\.
 After you select a subnet, you can either specify an available IP address in the subnet or let Amazon EFS choose an address automatically\.

-### Creating a file system using the Amazon EFS console<a name="creating-using-fs-part1-console"></a>
+## Creating a file system with custom settings using the Amazon EFS console<a name="creating-using-fs-part1-console"></a>

-This section describes the process of creating an EFS file system using the Amazon EFS console if you choose not to use the service recommended settings and want to customize the file system settings\.
-For more information about creating a file system using the service recommended settings, see [Step 1: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md)\.
+This section describes the process of using the Amazon EFS console to create an EFS file system with customized settings instead of using the service recommended settings\.
+For more information about creating a file system using the service recommended settings, see [Step 1: Create your Amazon EFS file system](gs-step-two-create-efs-resources.md)\.

 Creating an Amazon EFS file system using the console is a four\-step process:
-+ Step 1 \- Configure general file system settings, including Lifecycle management, Performance and Throughput modes, and encryption of data at rest\.
++ Step 1 \- Configure general file system settings, including availability and durability, lifecycle management, performance and throughput modes, and encryption of data at rest\.
 + Step 2 \- Configure file system network settings, including the virtual private cloud \(VPC\) and mount targets\.
 For each mount target, set the Availability Zone, subnet, IP address, and security groups\.
 + Step 3 \- \(Optional\) Create a file system policy to control NFS client access to the file system\.
-+ Step 4 \- Review the file system settings, make any modifications, then create the file system\.
++ Step 4 \- Review the file system settings, make any changes, and then create the file system\.<a name="config-file-system-settings"></a>

-**Note**
-The new Amazon EFS management console is not available in the AWS GovCloud \(US\) region\.
-If you are accessing the Amazon EFS console in the AWS GovCloud \(US\) region, you can access the user documentation for that console experience here: [AWS Elastic File System User Guide](images/AmazonElasticFileSystem-UserGuide-console1.pdf)\.<a name="config-file-system-settings"></a>

 **Step 1: Configure file system settings**